jiaxuanlyu/Python_reviewNotes/readTable_dataType.md

 ```ruby
 df.drop([0])
 ```
 drop is not working here, because the column names are not counting as parts of dataframe where have index.
 When dropping [0], the first row of data is dropped.
-The method is from reference.
 ```ruby
 df.columns = df.iloc[0]
 df = df.iloc[1:].reset_index(drop=True)